HadySK/CppDspAudio/README.md

 ## Echo
 An echo works similar to a delay but we take feedback signal from the delayed input multiplied by a set amount of gain and add it back to the input before the delay (feedback multiplied by gain create that fading echo sound)
-We apply the echo only to the left Audio channel so if you are wearing headphones you can here the original audio on the right audio channel and modified audio on the left audio channel
+We apply echo only on the left Audio channel so if you are wearing headphones you can here the original audio on the right audio channel and modified audio on the left audio channel.
+Results in audioExamples folder, Ex1.
 ![alt text](docs/echo.png)

 https://github.com/user-attachments/assets/4fffd921-b9a2-47a6-a436-ec02117e1b39